paucazou/theochrone/README.md

 ## Core Features
 * The roman calendar of 1962, accessible by dates or by keywords.
 A range of dates, or a period (a week or a month, for instance), is also a good option to have a better look.
-* **[NEW]** Twelve national propers: Australia, USA, Brazil, Canada, England, France, New Zealand, Poland, Portugal, Scotland, Spain and Wales.
+* Twelve national propers: Australia, USA, Brazil, Canada, England, France, New Zealand, Poland, Portugal, Scotland, Spain and Wales.
+* Diocesan propers:
+	* France
+		* Strasburg
 * The calendar is connected to a website which provides the texts for the mass and the office of the feast.
 * The Roman martyrology, used in 1962, accessible by date or by keywords.